krajeswaran/gatsby-portfolio-dev/README.md

 - Amazing illustrations by [Undraw.co](https://undraw.co)
 - Tablet & mobile friendly
 - Continuous deployment with [Netlify](https://netlify.com)
-- A contact form protected by Google Recaptcha
 - Can be deployed with one click
 - Functional components with ~~Recompose~~ React Hooks! ~~ready to migrate to React hooks!~~
 - Fetches your Github pinned projects with most stars (You could customize this if you wish)